rezimarie/Python_Final_project/README.md

 # Final_project
-hi, welcome to our final project, we offer tools for both active or passive trading.
+Hi, welcome to our final project, we offer tools for both active or passive trading.

 If you like active trading, look at our sheet Models and simulations.